 Begin by adding 3/4 cup water and 1/4 cup bleach to your spray bottle.
 Gently shake to mix well.

 Before you begin spraying your shirt, you may want to test the spray of your bottle in a sink or outside.
 You want your bottle on the ‘spray’ setting, not ‘stream’, otherwise you end up with lines.

 Once you have the spray adjusted, carefully start spraying the top part of the folded shirt with the bleach solution.
 Make sure you cover the whole top part of the shirt.

 Spraying a T shirt with a bleach and water solution

-Basically, I would recommend that you just let your shirt sit for anywhere from 10 to 30 minutes, depending on the progress.
-Check it every few minutes to see how the reverse dye is working.
-Mine took about 20 minutes.
+Basically, I would recommend that you just let your shirt sit for 10 to 30 minutes, checking the progress.
+Make sure and look at it every few minutes to see how the reverse dye is working.
+My blue and red shirts took about 20 minutes to bleach.

 Finally, once you’re happy with the bleached out parts of your shirt, rinse it thoroughly with cold water and then wash it in your washing machine.